In Slovakia, only one out of eight referendums has ever been successful, and this was the one about joining the European Union [EU] in 2003.

-The most recent EU parliament election in 2019 was our opportunity to create an educational exhibition as a small effort to support the Slovakian EU-membership case.
-The realization team consisted of creatives based in Nová Cvernovka, with the huge help from Zuzana Gabrižová of Euractiv, who provided us with most of the information needed.
+The most recent European Parliament election in 2019 was an opportunity for us to create an educational exhibition, as a small effort to support Slovakian EU-membership.
+The project team consisted of creatives based in Nová Cvernovka, along with lots of help from Zuzana Gabrižová of Euractiv, who provided us with most of the information we needed.

-Our main goal was to portray the message of inclusion, loosely put something like this: “We, Slovaks, are in the EU together with other nations and we are co-deciding how everything evolves.”
+Our main goal was to portray the message of inclusion, something like: “We, Slovaks, are in the EU together with other nations and are co-deciding how everything evolves.”

-The exhibition had a few quasi-independent modules, aimed to provide different perspectives.
-The visual style, together with its intentionally misspelled title, reflected the discourse of users on social platforms and its hugely employed emojis.
-Each nation of the EU was referenced with a specific one, citing popular international prejudices in a funny way.
+The exhibition had a few quasi-independent modules, intended to provide different perspectives.
+The visual style, together with its intentionally misspelled title, reflected the discourse of users on social platforms and the overuse of emojis.
+Each nation in the EU was referenced with a specific emoji, citing popular international prejudices in a humorous way.

-The timeline of the EU pre-history, constitution and growth was accompanied with a time-lapse animation showing centuries of “redrawing” the borders of the European continent states.
+The timeline of EU pre-history, the constitution, and growth was accompanied by a time-lapse animation showing centuries of redrawing State borders on the European continent.

-Last, but not least, was the art installation of a graphic artist Matúš Maťátko, inspired by the popular parable of Slavic king Svätopluk, teaching his three sons a lesson on unity.
+Last, but not least, was an installation by graphic artist Matúš Maťátko, inspired by the popular parable of the Slavic King Svätopluk, teaching his three sons a lesson on unity.
 Whereas one twig can be broken easily, it is much harder to break three twigs that are bound together.
-Going further — try to break 27 of them at once (referencing the total 27-member countries of the EU)!
+Going further and applying the concept to the EU, this would involve trying to break 27 twigs at once (referencing the total number of member countries)!

-Download the PDF with exhibition contens in Slovak — for educational and personal use only.
+To see the exhibition contents in Slovak, download the PDF — for educational and personal use only.

-This is the shortened version of an article.
-Click here for full version.
+This is the shortened version of the article.
+Click here for the full version.

 Each nation of the EU was referenced with a specific emoji and an underlying sense of humor, citing popular international prejudices.
 The relationships chart was made to clarify relationships and competences in the quite complex decision-making and creating of the European legislation.author: Branislav Matis, Boris Meluš, Peter Líška